Vertebral compression fractures are often a result of automobile accidents.

 Our spine is made up of 33 vertebrae, and like any other bone in the body, these too can break due to trauma.
 A vertebral compression fracture occurs when one or more vertebrae collapses in height because of a fracture in the vertebrae.
 These fractures occur most commonly in the thoracic spine (the middle of the back).

 A vertebral compression fracture can be an extremely serious injury, because vertebrae protect the spinal cord and a severe compression fracture can the bone to break into fragments or displace it into the spinal cord where it can put pressure on the spinal cord.
 This can result in partial or complete paralysis.
-In this post, our St. Louis car wreck lawyers will discuss what can cause a vertebral compression fracture and how they are diagnosed and treated.

 Cause of vertebral compression fractures